JuaniRaggio/Ares/doc/DevelopmentReport.typ

 === Clean Code Principles

 - *Meaningful Names*: Functions, variables, and structures use descriptive names that clearly convey their purpose (e.g., `exceptionDispatcher`, `syscall_entry`, `irqHandlerMaster`)
-- *Single Responsibility*: Each function performs one well-defined task
 - *Consistent Style*: We use automated formatting (clang-format) enforced through Git hooks
 - *Comments and Documentation*: Complex algorithms and hardware interactions are thoroughly documented